CamilleThHEIG/CamilleThHEIG/README.md

 **CamilleThHEIG/CamilleThHEIG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I'm a student at HEIG-VD in Yverdon-les-Bains Switzerland.
-Train enjoyer.
+Train and chess enjoyer.

 Have basic knowledges about C++, C, Python.
 Always willing to help.